 As children, we are generally taught to keep our paper in a vertical position in front of us.
 If that works for you, great!
 If not, feel free to experiment with different paper rotations.
 Keeping the paper at a certain angle can go a long way in helping you to improve your handwriting!

-Most right-handed people are fine with the traditional vertical paper position … but I’m not one of them.
-I have always found it easier to write — particularly in cursive, which is my style of choice — when my paper is rotated 90 degrees.
-I’m not kidding: you can watch this super-short video to see!
+Many right-handed people are fine with the traditional vertical paper position, but I’m not one of them.
+I have always found it easier to write — particularly in cursive– when my paper has a severe counterclockwise rotation.
+Lefties should try rotating their paper clockwise.
+For clarification, see my How to Improve Your Handwriting video.

 5. Practice with a Worksheet